Motley Fool Augmented Reality Review

 - If you invest $100,000, the increased returns are worth $50,000

 Of course, this example is oversimplified to help illustrate the point.
-Past performance is not indicative of future returns and the AR Portfolio’s performance will vary by year (some years higher, some years lower).
+Past performance is not indicative of future returns, and the Augmented Reality portfolio’s performance will vary by year (some years higher, some years lower).

 The example above is intended to get you thinking about the value of the service relative to your portfolio size.
 We can apply the same assessment to consider how much the portfolio needs to return for you to break even on the subscription fee.